mongodb/docs/source/reference/javascript.rst

       :doc:`map reduce </core/map-reduce>` for similar functionality in these situations.

-      This function does not work with sharded data.
-However, you may use :js:func:`db.eval()` with non-sharded collections and
-      databases stored in :term:`shard cluster`.
+      The :js:func:`db.eval() method cannot operate on sharded data.
+However, you may use :js:func:`db.eval()` with non-sharded collections and databases stored in :term:`shard cluster`.

 .. js:function:: db.getCollection(name)